OSSSC-edu/supply-chain.github.io/repo.md

 ## Beginner, Normal, Expert Level
 ## Industry Use Cases

 ## Test Questions / Areas / Learning Goal
+Find two open-source projects, and report the following data for them:
+### Repo novice 👾
+- Name
+- Organisation
+- Domain
+- Link to the project repository
+- Main programming language(s)
+- Number of commits
+- Latest release
+- License
+- Other interesting statistics / information (recent activity, contributors, stars, ...)
+### Repo expert 💯
+- A bug report
+- A file with source code
+- A file with test code
+- Personal experiences using / working with the project
+- Mentions on Wikipedia / in the press
+- Project website

 ## References
 1. <a name="ref_1">[Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?](https://ieeexplore.ieee.org/document/9524493)</a>
 2. <a name="ref_2">[The Git Book](https://git-scm.com/book/en/v2)</a>
 3. <a name="ref_3">[Learn Git Branching](https://learngitbranching.js.org/)</a>